FREQUENTLY ASKED QUESTIONS- Rev. 12/14

 Will the officiant/celebrant give a sermon or speech?
 It is generally woven into the body of the ceremony so as not to stand out too much and make the guests feel like they are being lectured on a hot Sunday morning.
 It’s more of a “message on love and marriage” really.

 What kind of pre-wedding counseling is required, if any?
-None.
-I do not offer any.
+None is required.

 Are there any restrictions on the type of music you can play or on the readings?
 None.